cert-manager/website/content/en/docs/configuration/acme/_index.md

 containing your External Account Binding when registering the account with the ACME server

-> Note: In _most_ cases, the MAC key must be base64URL-encoded.
-The following
+> Note: In _most_ cases, the MAC key must be encoded in `base64URL`.
+The
-> command will base64-encode a key and convert it to base64URL:
+> following command will base64-encode a key and convert it to `base64URL`:
 >
 >     $ echo 'my-secret-key' | base64 | sed -e 's/+/-/g' -e 's///_/g' -e 's/=//g'
 >